Abbey (Reading ward)

 Abbey is an electoral ward of the Borough of Reading, in the English county of Berkshire.
 The ruins of Reading Abbey lie within the boundaries of the ward, a fact from which it derives its name.

+Location

 The ward covers the centre of the town, south of the River Thames, and is bordered by Battle, Thames, Redlands, Katesgrove and Coley wards.
-Although including significant portions of both the suburbs of West Reading and East Reading, the ward lies almost entirely within the Reading East parliamentary constituency, with only a few streets to the west of George Street in the Reading West parliamentary constituency.
+The ward lies entirely within the Reading Central parliamentary constituency.

+Profile

 As of 2016, there were some 13,500 people living in Abbey ward, of whom 16.1% were aged under 16, 6% were aged 65 and over, and 44% were born outside the UK.
 The population lives in a total of just under 6,800 dwellings, of which 57% are in purpose-built blocks of flats, just over 20% each are terraced houses, and just over 10% are flat conversions or shared houses, with detached and semi-detached houses making up the rest.
 Of the population aged between 16 and 74, 72.4% are in employment and 5.1% are unemployed.
 Of those in employment, 60% are in managerial, professional or technical occupations, with 34% in professional occupations.

+Representation

 As with all Reading wards, the ward elects three councillors to Reading Borough Council.
-Elections since 2004 are held by thirds, with elections in three years out of four.
-These councillors are currently: Tony Page (2016; Labour), Karen Rowland (2018; Labour) and Mohammed Ayub (2019; Labour).
+Elections since 2004 are generally held by thirds, with elections in three years out of four, although the 2022 elections were for all councillors due to the boundary changes.
+The ward councillors are currently Mohammed Ayub, Karen Rowland and David Stevens, all of whom are members of the Labour party.

+Tony Page, one of Reading's most prominent local politicians, continuously represented Abbey Ward and its predecessors from 1973 until his retirement in 2024.